AmanoTeam/Pino/README.md

 ## ABIs

-The NDK has its own page explaining its supported architectures and ABIs (see [Android ABIs](https://developer.android.com/ndk/guides/abis)), but since Pino differs from the Clang NDK in some aspects, this section covers the specifics of Pino and compares the behavior of both:
+The NDK has its own page explaining its supported architectures and ABIs (see [Android ABIs](https://developer.android.com/ndk/guides/abis)), but since Pino differs from the upstream NDK in some aspects, this section covers the specifics of Pino and compares the behavior of both:

 ### `armeabi-v7a`